hzmagm/NutriTrack/README.md

 ## Installation
 1. Clone the repository.
 2. Navigate to the project directory.
+3. Install expo `npm install expo`
-3. Install dependencies using the package manager of your choice (e.g., npm, yarn).
+4. Install dependencies using the package manager of your choice (e.g., npm, yarn).

 ## Usage